geoadmin/doc-tech/docs/stac-api/migrate09-10.md

 ##### Item geometry

 The item geometry can now be any valid GeoJSON geometry.
+Below is the relevant part of the spec instead of an example:

 ```json
 itemGeometry: